A Local’s Guide to Visiting Bari, Italy

 Where to stay

-Foods to try in Bari
+Things to know about dining in Bari

 Best restaurants